Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 "I wish I could say it wasn't so, but it is," Quarum said.

-Mostly to pay off that health care debt, Robert has taken several part-time gigs this year — as a substitute teacher, a nighttime security guard and delivering sandwiches for a fast-food chain in Scottsdale, 40 miles away, where tips are better.
+Mostly to pay off that health care debt, Robert has taken several part-time gigs this year — as a substitute teacher, a nighttime security guard and a sandwich deliveryman for a fast-food chain in Scottsdale, 40 miles away, where tips are better.
 He said he sometimes works up to 120 hours in a week.

 "I'm not ashamed or embarrassed, even as old as I am, to deliver sandwiches," he said, pulling on his retail chain polo shirt before rushing to a Saturday morning shift.
 "I know people, they'd rather get food stamps and feel sorry for themselves.
 But I'm a fighter.
 I will not give up ...
 If I can bring in an extra $400 a week or $800 a month, she can get what she needs for the baby."